 Before the middle of the third century, at the very earliest, we have no historical signs of the existence of readings, conflate or other, that are marked as distinctively Syrian by the want of attestation from groups of documents which have preserved the other ancient forms of text.
-This is a fact of great significance, ascertained as it is exclusively by external evidence, and therefore supplying an absolutely independent verification and extension of the result already obtained by comparison of the internal character of readings as classified by conflation.
+This is a fact of great significance, ascertained as it is exclusively by external evidence, and therefore supplying an absolutely independent verification and extension of the result already obtained by comparison of the internal character of readings as classified by conflation.5

-Elsewhere he considered that Chrysostom (who died in 407) was the first Father to characteristically use the "Syrian" text.
+Elsewhere he considered that Chrysostom (who died in 407) was the first Father to characteristically use the "Syrian" text.6 group" he means his "Western" text, and by " δ group" he means his "Syrian" text.